*Note: I didn’t edit or proofread this 🙂

 The night before, I went to Sendik’s and bought more junk food than I have in years: cookies, fig bars, granola bars, Little Debbie Cosmic Brownies, and Swedish Fish.
 The irony is that I hardly ate any of it because I was too busy riding.

 In the morning – we didn’t start until 7pm – I charged my lights, checked my tires, and loaded up the van for a trip to Elkhart Lake.
 It’s a nice drive up from Milwaukee, nice and easy on the freeway, with only a few turns over the 60-mile trip.
-My girlfriend and I drove up together, and we met my dad, step-mom, and friend Sam at the track.
+I drove up and met my dad, step-mom, and friend Sam at the track.

 We drove up the steep hill towards pit lane, and I was immediately hit with memories of cars and bikes gone by.
 I remember going to Road America as a kid, and seeing the Le Mans series race around the four-mile loop.
 I remember the Corvettes and Aston Martins and Porsches; and my favorite, the Audis.
 I loved the sound of the cars, how you could hear them coming from a half-mile away.
 The roar thunders down the straightaway until the car in all its glory appears from behind the trees.
 And in the blink of an eye, it’s gone, at over 180mph.